-NMFC and AIV Holdings are holding companies with no direct operations of their own, and their sole asset is their ownership in the Operating Company.
+NMFC is a holding company with no direct operations of its own, and its sole asset is its ownership in the Operating Company.
+Prior to the completion of the underwritten secondary public offering on February 3, 2014, AIV Holdings was a holding company with no direct operations of its own, and its sole asset was its ownership in the Operating Company.
 NMFC's and AIV Holdings' investments in the Operating Company are carried at fair value and represent the respective pro-rata interest in the net assets of the Operating Company as of the applicable reporting date.
 NMFC and AIV Holdings value their ownership interest on a quarterly basis, or more frequently if required under the 1940 Act.